Bhindi Fry | भिंडी की सब्जी | Okra Fry

 I believe eating seasonal, fresh vegetables has some major benefits.
 Okras or Bhindis (also known as Lady’s Finger) are available throughout the summer months of April to September, even till later.

 In Southeast Asian countries like India, Bhindi is very popular, mainly because it is nutrient-dense and abundantly available.
-It is rich in vitamins and minerals such as calcium and phosphorus and also comprises a high percentage of dietary fiber.
+It is rich in vitamins and minerals such as calcium and phosphorus, and also comprises a high percentage of dietary fiber.

 This crispy bhindi fry recipe is my family’s favourite.
 It needs a handful of ingredients and some time on your hands to bring together this delicious bhindi masala recipe.
 It has a delicate flavour of ginger and green chillies and goes amazingly well with ghee-slathered soft Indian rotis.
 This bhindi fry recipe is the perfect dinner side dish recipe to go with chapattis or Rotis.